wonjae-lee-2/scripts/README.md

 1. Create a project.

-2. Create a GKE cluster in the standard mode.
-(A zonal cluster with one node consists of C2 16 CPUs and 64G memory.)
+2. Create a GKE autopilot cluster.

 3. Create an artifact registry for Docker with a name `docker`.